 SOMEWHERE IN THE MIDDLE OF THE SOUTH ATLANTIC OCEAN

 Grimacing, he pulled at the stem tendril looped around his neck.
 Its tiny thorns burrowed under his skin in retaliation.
-It was thin like a yarn, but elastic, as if made of rubber.
+It was thin like a yarn, but flexible, elastic.
 Despite his enormous strength, he cannot take it off.